PritePopper/Simple-Markdown/README.md

 # Simple-Markdown

+This is a basic simple markdown text

+For some forgot the remember just check in `simple-markdown.md`

 ---

 # Notice

-This is for show the tutorial markdown text check out in `README.md` edit by myself
+This is for show the markdown text

+check out in `README.md`

+Edit by myself (PritePasZ)